vin-nag/GANs-n-reels/README.md

 *Creating Music Using a Generative Adversarial Network*

-By Billard, Mitchell; Bishop, Robert; Elsisy, Moustafa; Graves, Caleb; Dr. Kolokolova, Antonina; Nagisetty, Vineel; and Northcott, Zachary: all affiliated with Memorial University of Newfoundland
+By Billard, Mitchell; Bishop, Robert; Elsisy, Moustafa; Graves, Laura; Dr. Kolokolova, Antonina; Nagisetty, Vineel; and Northcott, Zachary: all affiliated with Memorial University of Newfoundland

 ## Table of Contents
 * Introduction